 - How do I deliver this value as quickly as possible in the market?

 The answer to these questions lies in shifting value creation back to center stage.
 This involves redefining processes.
 To help with this, agile methods and principles adopted from lean methods can be used to move away from traditional process controls and focus instead on team-based principles.

-Together with Euroforum, we are presenting the follow-up event of this successful conference.
+Together with Euroforum, we've been presenting the follow-up event of this successful conference.